Multi-Agent Contracts: Introduction

+Our second main result shows that this result is tight.
+Specifically, we show that it is impossible to obtain a better than constant approximation for submodular functions with a sub-exponential number of queries, even with access to both demand and value oracles.

+\begin{mainresult}[Theorem~\ref{thm:upper}] There exists a constant $\eta > 1$ for which any algorithm that uses a sub-exponential number of value and demand queries to the submodular reward function returns a $\eta$-approximate optimal contract with an exponentially small probability in $n$. \end{mainresult}

-{\bf Main Result 2 (Theorem~\ref{thm:subadditive-demand}):} For any polynomial-time algorithm, with demand or value oracles, there exists a multi-agent setting with {\em subdditive} reward function $f$, such that the algorithm achieves no better than $\Omega\left(\sqrt{n}\right)$-approximation to the optimal contract, where $n$ is the number of agents.
-This impossibility result is particularly interesting in light of the fact that it applies to a subadditive function that is ``constant-factor close" to submodular: It can be approximated by a submodular function to within a factor of $2$.
-Yet, the gap between the optimal contract that can be found in polynomial time and the optimal contract jumps from constant to $\Omega(\sqrt{n})$.
+We also show that, the broader class of subadditive functions does not admit a constant-factor approximation.
+Specifically, for any polynomial-time algorithm, with demand or value oracles, there exists a multi-agent setting with subadditive reward function $f$, such that the algorithm achieves no better than $\Omega\left(\sqrt{n}\right)$-approximation to the optimal contract, where $n$ is the number of agents (see Theorem~\ref{thm:subadditive-demand}).
+We also observe that there is a simple polynomial-time $O(n)$-approximation for subadditive rewards with value oracles (Remark~\ref{rem:subaddtive}).
+Table~\ref{tab:multi-agent} summarizes the state-of-the-art computational landscape of multi-agent contracts with binary actions, incorporating both our results and follow-up work (discussed below, in Section~\ref{sec:state-of-the-art}).

-So, on the one hand we show that---just like in pure combinatorial optimization and algorithmic mechanism design---submodularity, or more generally being XOS, enables efficient computation of near-optimal contracts.
-On the other hand we show that---in stark contrast to these closely related domains, where usually being within a factor of $\beta$ of submodular or XOS implies that the bounds only deteriorate by a factor of $O(\beta)$ \citep[e.g.,][]{BhawalkarR11,FeldmanGL15}---in our case the bound does not degrade gracefully with the closeness to submodularity.

-Our positive result is ``tight" in an additional way: In Theorem~\ref{thm:xos-upper} we show that it is impossible to obtain a better than constant approximation for XOS functions (even with demand queries).
+We remark that, while in this work we focus on the problem of computing pure Nash equilibria and we compare ourselves against the best pure Nash equilibrium, subsequent work has shown that there is at most a constant gap between the principal's utility under pure Nash equilibria and under more general equilibrium concepts such as mixed Nash equilibria and (coarse) correlated equilibria \citep{DuettingEFK25Lifting}.
+Therefore, all our approximation guarantees extend to guarantees against these stronger benchmarks.